Punjabi Wedding Rituals

 7. Gana Bandhan

-On the morning of the wedding day, the bride and groom attend puja at their respective homes.
-After completing the puja the pandit ties a mouli (sacred thread) to their wrists.
+On the morning of the wedding day, the bride and groom attend pa uja at their respective homes.
+After completing the puja, the pandit ties a mouli (sacred thread) to their wrists.
 It is tied around a betel nut multiple times to make it complex to untie later.

 8. Chooda Chadana

-Chooda refers to a set of 21 beautiful red bangles which is offered to the bride at the ceremony.
+Chooda refers to a set of 21 beautiful red bangles that is offered to the bride at the ceremony.
 The bride’s mama has a major role to play in the ceremony.
 He has to attend a havan where chooda is purified with milk and rose petals.
-The bride’s face is covered with some cloth as she is not allowed to see chooda until the arrival of the wedding day.
-The mama and mami of the bride then the chooda is placed on the bride’s hand in the presence of elderly members.
+The bride’s face is covered with a cloth as she is not allowed to see the chooda until the arrival of the wedding day.
+The mama and mami of the bride, then the chooda is placed on the bride’s hand in the presence of elderly members.
 The bridal lehenga is also gifted to the bride by her maternal uncle at this auspicious ceremony.
-The sisters of the bride and groom then tie kalire around the bride’s wrist that is enfolded with dried betel nuts.
+The sisters of the bride and groom then tie a kalire around the bride’s wrist that is enfolded with dried betel nuts.

 9. Haldi